Close

 Legitimate Business Purpose: You need documented proof of genuine business activities.
 A vague "exploring opportunities" won't cut it—you need specific meeting confirmations, conference registrations, or formal invitations from Finnish entities.

 Financial Sufficiency: You must demonstrate adequate financial means to cover your stay.
-For 2025, Finland requires proof of approximately €60-70 per day of your intended stay, though having more creates a stronger application.
+For 2026, Finland requires proof of €50 per day of your intended stay.
+This is a firm requirement updated in 2024, so ensure your bank statements clearly show this capacity.
+Having more creates a stronger application.

 Travel History Consideration: While not an absolute requirement, a clean Schengen travel history significantly strengthens your application.
 First-time Schengen applicants face slightly more scrutiny but shouldn't be discouraged.
+The newly implemented EES system now automatically tracks all entries and exits, making travel history verification more straightforward.

 Who Typically Gets Approved?